max-cmoa/browsersync-reload-browser-test/README.md

   * **.gitignore file** contains directories and files that will not be commited/saved to Github

+  * **functions.php file** contains functions for WordPress to enqueue main.css and main.js files.

   * **package.json file** contains json for npm packages required for sass and gulp to work.

   * **package-lock.json file** automatically created by package.json.